issa-project/issa-pipeline/dataset/README.md

 In this directory we provide the overall dataset metadata, schema definitions, and provenance entities definitions.

-The dataset metadata definition file [dataset.ttl](./dataset.ttl) has to be unique per instance of ISSA and can be redefined in the config folder.
+The dataset metadata definition file [dataset.ttl](./dataset.ttl) has to be adapted for ech instance of ISSA and can be redefined in the [config](../config) directory specific for an instance.